rerun/rerun/README.md

 If RERUN_MODULES is not set, it is defaulted relative to the location of the rerun executable.

-`RERUN_LOGS`
-: Path to directory where rerun will record command executions.

 `RERUN_COLOR`
 : Set 'true' if you want ANSI text effects.
 Makes labels in text to print bold in the console.
 Syntax errors will also print bold.

-`DIFF`
-: Set to the particular `diff` command to use for replay log comparisons.

 # SEE ALSO